CynicDog/cynicdog.github.io/_posts/2025-06-12-cli-sdk-in-devops.md

 This offers several benefits:

-* You can centralize sensitive or environment-specific values in CI/CD platform features like Azure DevOps Library or GitHub Actions Secrets.
+* You can centralize sensitive or environment-specific values in CI/CD platform features like Azure DevOps Library or GitHub Actions Secrets and Variables.
 * It reduces the need to generate, track, or maintain separate config files.
 * Your pipeline becomes cleaner and easier to manage since configuration lives within the pipeline context and not as separate files.